 13) Control the Cash

-Arguably the most successful new business of all time was started by Sam Walton.
-Walmart’s office headquarters were featured plastic chairs and plain tables for desks.
-Walton is legendary for investing early on in sophisticated computer systems that allowed his business to grow.
+Arguably, Sam Walton started the most successful new business of all time, and Walmart’s office headquarters had plastic chairs and plain tables for desks.
+However, Walton is legendary for investing early on in sophisticated computer systems that allowed his business to grow.

 14) When Launching, Offer Something of Value